matematikk-mooc/KPAS/README.md

 You can test the connection to dataporten and Canvas by accessing index.php with a course_id parameter.
 A working example can be found here:[http://udirditkpasapp.azurewebsites.net/?course_id=286](http://udirditkpasapp.azurewebsites.net/?course_id=286).

-Note that you will not get any information about your Canvas user when accessing index.php, if you are not registered as a user in Canvas.
+Note that you will not get any information about your Canvas user when accessing index.php in the example above if you are not registered as a user in Canvas.
 To register, just login here:
 [https://bibsys.instructure.com/login/saml](https://bibsys.instructure.com/login/saml)